-A final decision on application for accreditation as an Essential Service Provider will be made by the Director of EMCI in consultation with TMO-HIU(assessing health risk v benefit of the service) or the appropriate Regulator as required (e.g. electrical or building control - assessing the Health & safety risk) and communicated to the applicant by way of formal letter ('Accreditation Letter') identifying the service as an Essential Service Provider to be kept on file at all times and produced when requested.
+A final decision on application for accreditation as an Essential Service Provider will be made by the Director of EMCI in consultation with TMO-Health Intelligence Unit (assessing health risk v benefit of the service) or the appropriate Regulator as required (example electrical or building control - assessing the Health and safety risk) and communicated to the applicant by way of formal letter ('Accreditation Letter') identifying the service as an Essential Service Provider to be kept on file at all times and produced when requested.
 Individual workers will be issued an ID/Accreditation Pass.